James Outman Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Giants have a 4.05 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to surrender 172 home runs (1.1 per game), the first-fewest in baseball.
+- The Giants allow the fewest home runs in baseball (172 total, 1.1 per game).

-- Beck (3-3) makes the start for the Giants, his third of the season.
+- Harrison (1-1) gets the starting nod for the Giants in his seventh start of the season.
+He has a 4.85 ERA in 29 2/3 innings pitched, with 31 strikeouts.

-- The righty last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.
+- In his most recent time out on Friday, Sept.
+22, the lefty tossed 5 1/3 innings against the Los Angeles Dodgers, giving up two earned runs while surrendering three hits.

+- The 22-year-old has put up an ERA of 4.85, with 9.4 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.